Allen-Synthesis/EuroPi/software/contrib/consequencer.md

 4. Select different patterns manually using knob 2 (right-hand knob).
 The selected pattern is shown visually on the screen.

 ## Adding randomness
-1. A long-press and release of button 1 toggles on/off the real-time generation of a random gate pattern to output 3
+1. A medium-press (>300ms and < 3000ms) and release of button 1 toggles on/off the real-time generation of a random gate pattern to output 3.
+A small filled rectangle is shown on the bottom left of the screen when this feature is active.
 2. Knob 1 increases or decreases the randomness of the patterns sent to outputs 1 -3
 3. Randomness can also be controlled by sending CV to the analogue input if analogInputMode 1 is selected (default).